 Kennedy Mavhumashava recently in Johannesburg, South Africa

-Presidents of BRICS member-states — Michel Temer (Brazil), Vladimir Putin (Russia), Xi Jinping (China), India Prime Minister Narendra Modi and host President Cyril Ramaphosa attended the three-day summit that ended yesterday.
-It ran under the theme “BRICS in Africa: Collaboration for Inclusive Growth and Shared Prosperity in the 4th Industrial Revolution”.
+Presidents of BRICS member states Michel Temer (Brazil), Vladimir Putin (Russia), Xi Jinping (China), India Prime Minister Narendra Modi and host President Cyril Ramaphosa attended the three-day summit that started on Wednesday.
+It was held under the theme “BRICS in Africa: Collaboration for Inclusive Growth and Shared Prosperity in the 4th Industrial Revolution”.

 African leaders were invited to participate at the BRICS Africa Outreach Dialogue at the Sandton Convention Centre in Johannesburg as part of BRICS’ efforts to forge closer ties with the continent.

 Uganda’s President Yoweri Museveni, who is also the chairperson of the East African Community (EAC), urged business to invest more in infrastructure.
 He urged companies in BRICS member states to lead the way in investing in the EAC.

 “The rate of return on investment for the companies in East Africa is always of a magnitude of 11 percent, compared to nine percent in Europe, eight percent in Latin America and 13 percent in Asia.
 The rate of return in East Africa will improve with improved infrastructure, which means lower costs of production,” he said.